 Every person has a signature scent.
 In most cases this natural smell is not an issue since it is not strong enough to be perceptible to those nearby.
-For some people however, the scent develops into a strong and unpleasant body odor.
-Body odor tends to occur in people who sweat more than usual, especially in the armpit area.
+For some people however, the scent develops into a strong and unpleasant body odor and this tends to occur in people who sweat more than usual, especially in the armpit area.

-It can cause social problems in the workplace, at home and in social gatherings.
-Left untreated, body odor can negatively impact emotional and mental health.
+Body odor can cause social problems in the workplace, at home and in social gatherings.
+Left untreated, it can negatively impact emotional and mental health.
 There are several ways you can effectively combat body odor ranging from surgery to simple home remedies.
 But to treat the problem, it is essential to understand its causes.

 What Causes Body Odor?

 Body scents in general are the result of two things: 1. secretions from skin glands and 2. skin bacteria.

 Bacterial activity on skin gland secretions (primarily sweat) causes the creation of ‘smelly’ chemicals that are to blame for body odor.